 The Saints are a difficult team to predict this season, but it’s tough to imagine Daniel Jones going on the road and succeeding against Cameron Jordan and Marshon Lattimore.
 It really wouldn’t be shocking to see Jameis Winston gift the Giants with some short-field situations, though, and Jones has yet to throw an interception this season.
 If Sterling Shepard can play in this game, I’ll take the Giants to keep it somewhat interesting.

 Matchup To Watch: Nate Solder (NYG OT) vs. Cameron Jordan (NO DE)

 My Pick: Saints win 27-20, Giants cover, over 43.5 points

 Cleveland Browns @ Minnesota Vikings

-Matchup to watch: Christian Darrisaw (MIN OT) vs. Myles Garrett (CLE DE)
+Matchup To Watch: Rashod Hill (MIN OT) vs. Myles Garrett (CLE DE)

 Detroit Lions @ Chicago Bears